ebenefuenf/quma/docs/carrier.rst

 Reusing connections
 ===================

-To reuse connections you can pass a carrier object to *db* when you create a cursor. quma then creates the attribute ``__quma_conn__`` on the carrier holding the connection object.
-You should only use this feature if that fact doesn't lead to problems in your application.
-Only objects which allow adding attributes at runtime are supported.
+To reuse connections you can pass an object - the so-called carrier - to *db* when you create a cursor. quma then remembers the carrier object's identity and and returns the same connection which was returned the first time when you pass the same carrier again.

 A good example is the request object in web applications:

 .. code-block:: python